Aswinrsr97/Sales-Dashboard-powerbi/README.md

 ## Sales Trend Over Time (2014–2017):
 There is a steady growth in sales and profit, with 2017 marking the highest figures (372.26K sales and 97.82K profit).

+## Recommendations:
+Focus on Top Segments and Categories – Leverage the performance of the Consumer segment and Technology category through targeted campaigns.

+Address Return Rate – With 296 returns, product quality or expectation mismatch should be investigated.

+Explore Underperforming Cities – Develop regional strategies to improve sales in the bottom 5 cities.

+Optimize Shipping Options – Encourage higher usage of profitable or cost-effective shipping modes.